williamrozin/elm-todo/README.md

 # elm-todo

-A very simple TODO list app that i built to learn [Elm](https://elm-lang.org/)
+A very simple TODO list app that i built to learn more about [Elm](https://elm-lang.org/)

 ## Pre-requirements